Jefferies Financial Group Lowers Rovio Entertainment Oyj (OTCMKTS:RVTTY) to Hold

-Rovio Entertainment Oyj (OTCMKTS:RVTTY – Get Free Report) was downgraded by equities research analysts at Jefferies Financial Group from a “buy” rating to a “hold” rating in a research report issued on Wednesday, FlyOnTheWall reports.
+Rovio Entertainment Oyj (OTCMKTS:RVTTY – Get Free Report) was downgraded by stock analysts at Jefferies Financial Group from a “buy” rating to a “hold” rating in a research report issued on Wednesday, FlyOnTheWall reports.

-Separately, Berenberg Bank lowered Rovio Entertainment Oyj from a “buy” rating to a “hold” rating in a research report on Tuesday, April 18th.
+Separately, Berenberg Bank downgraded Rovio Entertainment Oyj from a “buy” rating to a “hold” rating in a research note on Tuesday, April 18th.

 Rovio Entertainment Oyj Price Performance